 The Power of Accelerated Coding

 A remarkable 80% of our engineers report GitHub Copilot has positively impacted their work.
 The most significant advantage lies in the sheer speed at which developers can now produce code.
-Copilot excels at autocompleting repetitive tasks, generating boilerplate code, and suggesting alternative solutions, allowing engineers to focus their energy on complex problem-solving and innovative thinking.
+Copilot not only excels at code quality but also at autocompleting repetitive tasks, suggesting alternative solutions, and allowing engineers to focus their energy on complex problem-solving and innovative thinking.

 Notably, Copilot acts as an in-editor mentor, guiding engineers through unfamiliar libraries, APIs, and even new programming languages.
 This accelerates learning and enables teams to quickly adopt new (and sometimes old!) technologies.